I. Introduction: Navigating Homeownership in Ontario

 Toronto Municipal Land Transfer Tax (MLTT) Rebate

-For first-time home buyers purchasing property within the City of Toronto, an additional layer of support is available through the Toronto Municipal Land Transfer Tax (MLTT) Rebate.
-This municipal tax is levied in addition to the provincial LTT.3
+For first-time home buyers purchasing property in the City of Toronto, an additional rebate is available through the Toronto Municipal Land Transfer Tax (MLTT) Rebate.
+The maximum refund is $4,475.
+This dual rebate system for Toronto buyers signifies a targeted effort to address the particularly high housing costs in the city.

 Table 2: Ontario Provincial & Municipal Incentives (2025)